Death of Hines pilot felt by many

 She paid his first year's tuition at the University of North Dakota, but after that, the Air Force covered it.
 Freyholtz worked at the Air Base there, doing office work.
 During slack times, he went back to another boyhood activity, drawing pictures of aircraft on the ground and in flight.
 The pictures became an important part of the award ceremonies when they were presented to retiring or transferred officers.

-Leafing through one of several folders, Mary looked at an "Academic All Star" sticker, a kindergarten report card, faded clippings from old copies of the American, and handsful of photographs "the kind of stuff mothers always seem to keep," she smiled.
+Leafing through one of several folders, Mary looked at an "Academic All Star" sticker, a kindergarten report card, faded clippings from old copies of the American, and photographs "the kind of stuff mothers always seem to keep," she said with a smile.

 Before her own retirement a few years ago, Mary had been postmaster in Hines for more than 20 years.
 Prior to that, she had been office manager at the Bemidji Pioneer for seven years.

-Two daughters from her first marriage, Susan, Mrs. Rod Rock of Bemidji, and Theresa, Mrs. Max Mason of Nampa, ID, were adopted and raised by Harvey after he and Mary were married, and their brother, Shawn Schroeder, lives in Blackduck.
+Two daughters from her first marriage, Susan, (Rod Rock) of Bemidji, and Theresa, (Max Mason) of Nampa, Idaho, were adopted and raised by Harvey after he and Mary were married, and their brother, Shawn Schroeder, lives in Blackduck.
 Freyholtz was born while Mary worked for the Pioneer.

-A year ago, Freyholtz was divorced from his wife, Kim, but they continued to happily share custody of their two children, Trevor and Fiona, 8.
+A year ago, Freyholtz was divorced from his wife, Kim, but they continued to happily share custody of their two children, Trevor, 9, and Fiona, 8.
 Freyholtz coached Trevor's Little League team.